- American Physical Society Sites

 The operating status of all APS meetings will be posted on our meetings calendar.

 During the COVID-19 pandemic, APS is offering renewing members a one-year waiver of unpaid membership dues (including unit dues), if they have suffered hardship due to the pandemic.
 Members who have become unemployed, furloughed, have had hours or wages reduced, are facing illness or family care responsibilities, or are experiencing other pandemic related hardship are eligible for this waiver.
 Further information will be provided in member renewal notices and questions may be directed to email@example.com.

 Processing of new memberships and renewals is functioning as usual.
 If you have any questions about your membership status, unit membership, or other details, you can contact APS Member Services.

 We are focused on ensuring that our graduate students and postdocs continue to receive support, despite the shutdown of labs and universities across the country.
 The response from NSF was immediately positive and they will continue to provide stipends.
 Through a grassroots-driven APS member alert, the APS Office of Government Affairs is urging other federal agencies to make a similar decision.

 In preparation for any future phase of federal economic stimulus to respond to COVID-19, we have prepared a proposal for making scientific infrastructure a piece of the funding package.

 Many physics instructors have suddenly found themselves in an unprecedented situation: their institutions are immediately transitioning to a completely online format.
 Find strategies and lists of resources to get started:

 APS members will continue to receive print copies of APS News and Physics Today.

 If you currently receive them at your workplace, you may go to your my.aps.org profile to add a delivery address to receive them at home.
-Please add your address by April 10 to receive the May issues in the mail.

 We would also like to remind everyone that they can read all the articles published by APS News free online.
 Read APS News